birds eye view of a woman playing a singing sound bowl with a mallet

 Do sound baths have negative effects?

 Sound baths are generally safe and relaxing, but they might not be suitable for everyone.
 If you’re pregnant or have sound sensitivities, tinnitus, epilepsy, or other medical conditions, certain sounds could cause discomfort or trigger symptoms.
-While they’re usually harmless, it’s a good idea to consult your doctor if you have any concerns before trying one.
+While they’re usually harmless, it’s a good idea to consult your doctor if you have any concerns before trying them.

 Can singing bowls be used in Christianity?

 Singing bowls don't have a specific religious affiliation, so they can be compatible with Christianity, depending on personal beliefs.
-Sound bowls, often seen as foreign to Christianity, are essentially just a type of bell – like those long used in Christian churches to call people to worship and open themselves to the divine.
+Sound bowls, often seen as foreign to Christianity, are essentially just a type of bell like those long used in Christian churches to call people to worship and open themselves to the divine.
 The Bible itself mentions bells, such as in Exodus 28:33-35, where gold bells on priestly robes signified sacred moments.
 While the sound of a singing bowl (a "standing bell") may differ, the principle is similar.

 The Bible also encourages meditation, suggesting a thoughtful, reflective practice that could be aided by sound.
 Verses like Proverbs 15:28 and 16:23 highlight the value of meditation for gaining wisdom and understanding.
 So, if singing bowls help create a peaceful space for prayer or reflection, they can be compatible with Christian practice.
 Ultimately, it's about how you choose to use them—as a tool for mindfulness and connection with God, rather than attaching them to a specific tradition.